sjcockell/mmb8052/practicals/practical_03.md

 In order to be able to use Conda, you will have to log out of your Linux machine and log back in again.
 You will know it has worked because `(base)` will appear at the beginning of your command prompt - this is the name of your current environment.

+The `conda` program is actually a single interface to a number of programs, each of which is accessed by providing a _verb_ as the first argument to `conda`.
+Examples of these verbs include `conda config`, `conda search` and `conda install`.

 ### Exercise 3.3 {: .exercise}

 Estimated time: 10 minutes